TheOdinProject/curriculum/additional_resources/learning_sass.md

 =========================

 __Statement of Goals__

-The goals of this particular document are to familiarize beginning developers with the CSS preprocessor Sass[LINK].
+The goals of this particular document are to familiarize beginning developers with the CSS preprocessor [Sass](http://sass-lang.com).

 __So, h-what _is_ a preprocessor, anyway?__

 A CSS preprocessor is simply a scripting language that extends CSS and then gets compiled into regular CSS syntax.

 __Alright.
 Why should I use one?__

 Using a preprocessor like Sass enables you to build your CSS like it _should_ be built, with functions and mixins and variables, which helps streamline and speed up the development cycle.
 It also gives you, the developer, a lot more power when writing your code.
 Everybody likes power, right?
 Here are a few more benefits of using Sass:

 - Cleaner code with reusable pieces (DRY principle: __D__on't __R__epeat __Y__ourself!)